Special Events and Travel

 Buffet lunch is included!

-Save the dates for these upcoming Lifelong Learning trips!
+Save the date for upcoming Lifelong Learning trips!

 Schedel Arboretum & Gardens has unusual and exotic species of plant life plus upwards of 10,000 annual plants and flowers.
 Join us for a tour Wednesday, September 6.